cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc/cm-mooc.rst

 * http://portal.futuresystems.org

-We have discussed this in a previous session and you can find out more information in Sthe Section :ref:`s-accounts`.
+We have discussed this in a previous session and you can find out more information in the Section :ref:`s-accounts`.

 .. note:: FutureSystems Portalname and Project ID
           For this example we assume you have set the shell variable